ralphje/destructify/docs/fields.rst

       Access to the parent context (useful when parsing a Structure inside a Structure).

+   .. autoattribute:: ParsingContext.root

+   .. attribute:: ParsingContext.parsed_fields

+      This is a dictionary of names to information about parsed fields.
+You can use this to access information of how the fields were parsed.
+This is typically for debugging purposes, or displaying information about parsing structures.

    When you are implementing a field yourself, you get a :class:`ParsingContext` when reading from and writing to a stream, meaning you will probably use one the following methods: